syncfusion-content/flutter-docs/Flutter/assistview/getting-started.md

 It represents the send button, which was not included by default.
 To add it, create an instance of [`AssistActionButton`] for the actionButton.

-When the send button is clicked, the [`AssistActionButton.onPressed`] callback is invoked, which rebuilds the assistview widget with the newly composed message.
+When the send button is clicked, the [`AssistActionButton.onPressed`] callback is invoked, which rebuilds the assist widget with the newly composed message.

 >You can refer to our [Flutter Chat](https://www.syncfusion.com/flutter-widgets/flutter-chat) feature tour page for its groundbreaking feature representations.
 You can also explore our [Flutter Chat example](https://flutter.syncfusion.com/#/chat/getting-started) which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the chat with built-in support for creating stunning visual effects.